Boynton Beach, ‘s Dedicated Personal Injury Attorneys

 1. Commitment – We Have Been Practicing Law in Palm Beach County Since 1993

 We have been representing accident victims in Boynton Beach and throughout Palm Beach County since 1993.
-We opened the doors of South Dixie Highway offices in 2000, and today we have offices in Boynton Beach and throughout the county.
-We care about the members of our community and are committed to helping them recover the largest possible settlements and verdicts for their accident-related injuries.
+We opened the doors of Dixie Highway offices in 2000, and today we have offices in Boynton Beach and throughout the county.
+We care the members of our community and are committed to helping them recover the largest possible settlements and verdicts for their accident-related injuries.

 2. Hands-On Legal Representation – You Will Work with Brian Personally